LefferTrochez/DuqueXII-Robot/README.md

    This folder contains the robot's global electronic schematics, detailing the most relevant connections, power distribution diagrams, and the main circuits integrating sensors, actuators, and controllers.
 These schematics are divided into three sections: lower (power stage), middle (movement stage), and upper (processing and perception stage).
 The folder also includes signal connections between stages, energy budget calculations, and backup battery capacity.

 6. **Images**
    This folder compiles representative images of the robot, such as photos of the final assembly, explanatory diagrams, and important graphs illustrating the robot's functionalities and system integration.
 It also includes screenshots of the web interface for both horizontal (PC) and vertical (smartphone) formats under normal and alert conditions.
 Additionally, it contains graphs and tables relevant to understanding the robot's operation.
-Two images from the Duque12 participation in an event held at the CREA laboratory at Universidad de los Andes with the VASED Foundation are also included, where children provided feedback and opinions about the robots showcased.
+Two images from the DuqueXII participation in an event held at the CREA laboratory at Universidad de los Andes with the VASED Foundation are also included, where children provided feedback and opinions about the robots showcased.

 7. **Mechanical Drawings**
    This folder contains detailed mechanical drawings of all 3D-printed parts.
 These drawings include precise measurements and annotations for replicating each robot component.
 Developed in collaboration with the IMEC consulting office, the designs ensure functionality and ease of manufacturing.